 A filmmaker from Istanbul, Turkey, Seda has worked as project coordinator, local researcher and assistant director for feature films.
 She studied economics at Bogazici University and media studies at Galatasaray University.
 She produced and directed her first documentary ‘Construction Site’ for Al Jazeera Turk in 2013.
 She now works with the Dying to Divorce team, supporting field reporting and producing.

 The Fuller Project for International Reporting trains six university research interns a year for an average period of 4-6 months each, with the intention of cultivating expertise and giving direct field experience to students interested in a career in reporting and women’s rights.

 Casey Samson is a freshman undergraduate student at Georgetown University, studying in the Edmund A. Walsh School of Foreign Service.
-She is eager to explore the opportunities that her new home on the Hilltop has to offer; Casey intends to major in International Politics or Science, Technology and International Affairs, as a pre-medical student.
+She is eager to explore the opportunities that her new home on the Hilltop has to offer; Casey intends to major in or Science, Technology and International Affairs, with a concentration in Biotechnology and Global Health.
 With a passion for foreign affairs, she is looking to study abroad, continue her study of Spanish, and pursue her interest in learning Farsi.
 Casey enjoys spending her time working with education initiatives in Washington, D.C. and service projects that benefit both the local and international communities.